 As a vendor, an organization, and a team, you bring more to the table than just the solution you’re offering.
 Advice from a former technology leader at a major insurance carrier: make sure to lay out those additional benefits you can offer, and don’t shy away from highlighting what sets you apart aside from your product.

 “Some suppliers can bring far more to the table than simply the products they are selling.
 Ensuring that your customers (and the various stakeholders in the clients company) understand other capabilities you provide can often be a key differentiator.
 Examples might include, additional support services, ongoing training or webinars, and product enhancement/upgrades.
 Also, having clients speak at events about their experience with your product or services can be beneficial for both sides.”

-Another key factor to emphasize is the more personal aspects that set your organization apart:
+Another key factor to emphasize as you fuel procurement strategy is the more personal aspects that set your organization apart: